David Boren: 1978 U.S. Senate Campaign

-Another of Boren's primary opponents was Anthony Points, who ran under an assumed name, had faced charges of passing bogus checks, and accused Boren of being gay.
-Following his victory, Boren swore an oath on a family Bible, declaring "I know what homosexuals and bisexuals are.
+Anthony Points, who ran under an assumed name and faced charges for passing bogus checks, accused Boren of being gay.
+Following his victory, Boren swore an oath on a family Bible, that "I know what homosexuals and bisexuals are.
 I further swear that I am not a homosexual or bisexual.
 And I further swear that I have never been a homosexual or bisexual.
 And I further swear that I have never engaged in any homosexual or bisexual activities nor do I approve of or condone them."

 Despite the personal attacks which made The Washington Post describe the race as a "Gutter Shootout" Boren prevailed by wide margins in the primary, runoff and general election balloting.